Asset Discovery > Dashboards and widgets > Working with widgets

 You can choose to manually rearrange the remaining widgets or have them rearranged automatically.

-Exporting assets from search-based widgets
+Exporting assets from widgets

 1On the dashboard, click the widget title or the widget items to expand the widget.